Joalor64GH/Rhythmo-SC/docs/Scripting.md

 * `Utilities`

 ## Templates
-Some useful templates.
+Some useful templates to get started.
 For the default template, use [this](https://raw.githubusercontent.com/Joalor64GH/Rhythmo-SC/main/assets/scripts/template.hxs).

 ### FlxSprite
 ```hx